WebAssembly/spec/md-proto/WebAssembly.md

 #### Validation Type

-A *validation type* is either a [type](#types), `any`, which satisfies any type check, or `void`, which satisfies no type check.
+A *validation type* is either a [type](#types), `any`, which satisfies any type requirement, or `void`, which satisfies no type requirement.

 > Validation types are only used during function validation, and not during execution.